 Install-to-Open Rate

 The percentage of users who actually open your app after installing.
+A low rate usually points to misleading ad creative or a rough first impression, not a tracking problem.

 Geographic Performance